jbc-cp/csc202-assignments/projects/4/ass4.md

 ### Testable Functions

-In order to make your code testable, we're requiring a set of functions.
-This should not dictate your internal implementations; each of these should be a very easy "add-on" to any implementation of the project.
+In order to make your code testable, we're requiring the following set of functions.

 ```